stephenajulu/julzinsight.co/content/about.md

             url: /services/tech-solutions
             style: button
         content: |-
-          We offer a wide range of tech solutions, from web design and visual identity design to ICT equipment vending and managed solutions.
+          We offer a wide range of tech solutions, from web design and visual identity design to ICT equipment vending, managed software solutions, automation, cloud, SEO, landing pages, sales funnel building, and AI.
 Our goal is to leverage tech in empowering businesses.
+Trust us we've got over a decade of hands-on experience.
           - Web Development and Design
           - Brand Identity Design
           - Managed Open-Source Solutions